singularity/singularity/README.txt

 In the map screen (the screen with the world map), any location you can build bases in is marked with the name, then the number of current bases in that location.
-You start out with two bases in North America.
+You start out with a base in North America.
 Also note that the cash listing shows your current cash and your cash amount after all current construction is complete.

 After choosing a base, you will enter the base screen.
 Here you can change your research goal, or build an item by clicking on the appropriate slot in the center.
-(But note that one of your beginning bases does not allow building.)
+(But note that your beginning base does not allow building.)

 Credits: